Container Orchestration: Kubernetes & Docker Swarm

-Kubernetes and Docker Stream dominate the rapidly evolving container orchestration market, but which one should you choose?
+Kubernetes and Docker Swarm dominate the rapidly evolving container orchestration market, but which one should you choose?

 Today, app development is moving fast and only the most agile of businesses will be able to keep up.
 As the focus moves towards speed and innovation, attention is shifting increasingly towards container orchestration.
 Its goal is to manage the life-cycles of containers in a dynamic environment.
 It automates many key tasks and is a key tool in accelerating the path to digital innovations.